LukasDoesDev/archpresence/README.md

 # Install requirements
 pip install -r requirements.txt

+# Run archpresence

 ```

 ### How to exit venv:
-Type `deactivate` in the terminal.
+- Type `deactivate` in the terminal.

 ### How to get back to the venv to update requirements, run script, etc:
-Type `source venv/bin/activate` in the terminal.
+- Type `source venv/bin/activate` in the terminal.

+### How to run archpresence:
+- Make sure you're in the virtual enviroment
+- Type `python main.py` in the terminal.